 The verse from Romans 3 suggests that the target is the “glory of God.”
 But what does that really mean?

-The first read is that to fallen short is to fail living up to the standard of God.
+At first it seems that to fall short is to fail living up to the standard of God.
 His glory is so great, we fall short because of our sin.
-That could work.
-It's true: God's glorious standard, his holiness, exceeds human reach because of our fallen nature.

 To read the phrase in this way would not be wrong.
 But doing so also seemed incomplete.